-Mitigation and Reporting
+Vulnerability Reporting

+Critical and HIGH vulnerabilities (defects) found in the system is recommended to be reported within 24 hours of the discovery.

+All the vulnerabilities to be tracked using the standard tooling (JIRA*) and the fixes should be applied as per the vulnerability management process.

 Mitigation recommendations, includes the outcome of the root cause analysis, should be developed for each finding.
 Providing a technical recommendation like updating a particular patch.
 Examples of mitigation actions include process and procedure modifications; security architecture changes; deployment of new security technologies; and deployment of OS and application patches.